Skip to main content

 The Body’s Internal Communication Network

 To understand this shared ecosystem, we must first appreciate the architecture of our internal government.
-The is a network of glands that produce and secrete hormones, which are potent chemical messengers that travel through the bloodstream to instruct cells and organs.
+The endocrine system is a network of glands that produce and secrete hormones, which are potent chemical messengers that travel through the bloodstream to instruct cells and organs.

 Think of it as a wireless communication system, where glands like the pituitary, thyroid, and adrenal glands are broadcast towers, and hormones are the signals they send.
 These signals regulate everything from your metabolism and stress response to your mood and libido.